-Dr Stephen van Leeuwen, Assistant Director, Science Science and Conservation Division, Department of Biodiversity, Conservation and Attractions (Western Australia)
+Dr Stephen van Leeuwen, Assistant Director Science, Biodiversity & Conservation Science, Department of Biodiversity, Conservation and Attractions (Western Australia)

 See Stephen’s full research profile here.

 What are your research interests as they relate to northern Australia?

 My research interests relate to biological surveys and managing threatened species in northern Australia.
 This encompasses not only trying to finding out what species are here, where they are and why they occurs where they do, but also knowing how to manage threatened species and the processes that impact upon them to ensure they remain part of the northern Australian landscape for many years to come.
 To achieve such outcomes and realise these interests, I enjoy working with Traditional Owners – this is not optional when working in northern Australia, it is essential.